 You come from a long line of healers, midwives, songstresses, herbalists, dancers, birth-givers, artists, and wise folk.

 You are a direct descendent of powerful visionaries and earthwise geniuses, and their ancient knowing resonates today deep in your marrow.

 These are not empty platitudes or the wishful thinking of modern spiritual yearners; these statements are genealogical fact.

-You have billions upon billions of ancestors, who lived at all times and in many places across the globe.
+You have millions of ancestors, who lived at all times and in many places across the globe.
 The human species evolved over millions of years and took many paths to spread out across the planet.